UAlbertaCompEClub/compe-plus/auth0/README.md

 # How to change Auth0 configuration

 1. Set-up a dummy tenant (follow all the steps above)
 2. Make your changes to the tenant
 3. Export the tenant configuration with the following command

     ```bash
     npx a0deploy export --debug --config_file config.json --format yaml --output_folder .
     ```

+4. Publish the changes to the main tenants by either:

+    1. Modifying the `config.json` file for each environment, or
+    2. Create 3 different config files, fill them in with their corresponding field values, (e.g.)

+        ```bash
+        npx a0deploy import --debug --config_file dev-config.json --format yaml --input_file tenant.yaml
+        npx a0deploy import --debug --config_file staging-config.json --format yaml --input_file tenant.yaml
+        npx a0deploy import --debug --config_file prod-config.json --format yaml --input_file tenant.yaml

+        ```